-As part of the Pension Protection Act passed in 1996, Congress added a new penalty for tax-exempt organizations that fail to file their annual return for three years in a row.
+As part of the Pension Protection Act passed in 1996, Congress added a new penalty for tax-exempt organizations that fail to file their annual return for three years in a row – automatic revocation of exemption.
 Formerly, the only penalty was a monetary penalty.
 The new law has upped the ante to impose the ultimate penalty: loss of exemption.
-The penalty applies to organizations that fail to file Form 990, Form 990-EZ, as well as the Form 990-N. Form 990-N is a relatively new form that must be filed by tax-exempt organizations whose revenues normally fall below $25,000.
+The penalty applies to organizations that fail to file Form 990, Form 990-EZ, as well as Form 990-N for three consecutive years.

 Theoretically, the new penalty could result in a significant reduction in the number of tax-exempt organizations since hundreds of thousands of organizations listed in the IRS’ business master file were, until the introduction of Form 990-N, not required to file an annual return with the IRS.
 It is likely that a number of these organizations may not have understood the new filing requirement and will be caught off guard by the new automatic revocation penalty.
 Organizations that may have failed to file an annual return for the past three years should do so as soon as possible to avoid automatic loss of tax-exempt status.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C. licensed to practice in Washington and Arizona.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.